brettlangdon/flask-env/README.rst

   The prefix will be removed from the environment variable name when setting in the configuration.
   (default: :code:`''`, example: :code:`ENV_PREFIX = 'MYAPP_'`)

+ENV_LOAD_ALL
+  Whether or not to load all environment variables for the configuration object.
+  When :code:`False` only settings predefined on the configuration object are loaded, all others are ignored.
+  When :code:`True` all environment variables defined in :code:`os.environ` will get loaded into your configuration object.
+  (default :code:`True`)

+  Note: Future versions will have default of :code:`False`.

 Setting configuration values
 ----------------------------